persteenolsen/pso-gatsby-blog-one/src/posts/2023-12-17-asp-net-6-minimal-api.md

 ---

-A minimal REST API in .NET 6 with C#
+A simple REST API in .NET 6 with C# serving as a Basic Starter

 Traditional webhosting is used for this Application

-<a href="https://dotnet.minimal.api.persteenolsen.com/products" target="_blank" title="Minimal Web API in .NET 6">Try the demo...</a>
+<a href="https://dotnet.minimal.api.persteenolsen.com/products" target="_blank" title="Simple Web API in .NET 6">Try the demo...</a>

-<p>A minimal Web API created by VS Code using .NET 6</p>
+<p>A simple Web API created by VS Code using .NET 6</p>

 <a href="https://github.com/persteenolsen/dotnet-6-minimal-api" target="_blank">The Web API at GitHub</a>